Add distributions

 Add a distribution

-To add distributions to a dataset, you must be a Metadata Editor or have the permission to edit datasets.
+To add distributions to a dataset, you must be an Editor or have the permission to edit datasets.
 Check your permissions.

-1. Ensure the dataset is in draft mode, or revert it to draft if needed.
+Ensure the dataset is in Draft, or revert it to draft if needed.

 Manage existing distributions